 Marxism is a word that can cover a myriad of meanings, but can ultimately be broken down to someone who follows the philosophy of Karl Marx.
 In Heoist philosophy, this will be used interchangeably with the word Communist.

-See Leninism.
+See Maoism.

 Nazism is a form of German nationalist fascism largely focused on antisemitism, but also concerns anti-Queer, anti-Transgender, anti-Black, anti-Brown, anti-Socialist, anti-Communist, anti-Disabled, white supremacist, modified Christian nationalist, and modified Norse religion nationalist philosophy.